top of page

 Planetary Science

-Dr. Emilie Dunham is currently a 51 Pegasi b Postdoc Fellow affiliated with UCSC in Prof Myriam Telus' group.
 Emilie is a cosmochemist and planetary scientist studying the chemical and isotopic makeup of ancient meteoritic inclusions with the goal of constraining the timing of Solar System formation.
-Emilie is passionate about advocating for DEIA support and is grateful to be part of the wonderful GEODES community.

 Tree Trunk